 If we as parents, can teach our children to understand the basics of insecurity, anxiety and stress causing factors, we could consider ourselves as parents of the decade.
 It is important for your child to navigate around such factors and manipulate them in such a way that would be beneficial to them.
 This process starts at home, and we continue this philosophy at camp.

-ADK Camp has an easy-going atmosphere where children do not feel unnecessarily pressured.
-While ADK does not support negative peer pressure, WE DO support participation in activities.
+Whiteface Camp has an easy-going atmosphere where children do not feel unnecessarily pressured.
+While our camp does not support negative peer pressure, WE DO support participation in activities.
 Not only does participation break the ice, it also encourages a child to try new things, and make new friends.

 Everyone learns at their own pace, sure we would like our children to be Albert Einstein & Wilhelm Rontgen, but the reality is that everyone has something that will serve as an obstacle on the way.
 So let's conquer that obstacle together !